ToBaer94/PygameTacticRPG/README.md

 Left Click on the hero character, then select a tile to move to.
 If you are next to an enemy, you can attack that enemy.
 Press Space to end your turn after you moved.

+Right click allows you to revert actions if your character doesnt yet count as moved (If you wait or attack, that ends that characters turn).